 Try lavender tea, by simply adding about 3 tbsp. fresh or 1/2 tbsp. of dried lavender buds into your tea diffuser, then adding 2 cups boiling water.
 You may wish to add honey and sliced lemon.
 Lovely to drink with calming and stomach digestive benefits.
 Huffington Post recently provided a top 5 remedy list of the purple plant.

-I planted two little lavender plants last year in full sun which happily weathered the winter and grew flowers this year.
+I planted two little lavender plants (food grade) last year in full sun which happily weathered the winter and grew flowers this year.
 Do not use pesticides if you plan to eat the lavender.
 You can snip fresh lavender flowers as some flowers begin to bloom and use in your cooking and baking.
 If you are interested in getting the maximum amount of scent, the best time to harvest lavender is before the flowers have opened.
 In our house it is time to harvest the lavender when your husband complains about the huge purple bush overtaking the rest of the garden.

 Harvesting isn’t difficult.
 Don your gardening gloves and slip a number of elastic bands around your non-dominant wrist.
 Grab a handful of stalks with that hand, and snip the stems close to the greenery at the base of the plant.
 Pull an elastic unto your bundle and wrap.
 Continue until you have cleared at the stalks.
 Be wary of bees still looking for a taste of the petals.
 Hang to dry for two weeks, then put into a pillow case and roll the case like a rolling pin to remove the buds from the stalks.